lowweihong/team14-CryptoMood/index.md

 ## Problem Definition

 Current sentiment analysis models often struggle to accurately capture the unique and rapidly evolving terminology used in cryptocurrency discussions.
 This limitation is exacerbated by the high volatility and specialized nature of cryptocurrency markets, leading to suboptimal sentiment classification and potentially impacting trading decisions.
+Currently, there are no open-source models specifically designed for analyzing crypto sentiment in tweets.
+The only existing model is limited to two predicted classes—bullish and negative—which fails to account for the prevalence of neutral sentiment in tweet text.
+To address this gap, there is a clear need for a three-class model that includes bullish, bearish, and neutral categories to better capture the full range of sentiments expressed on X platform.

+---

 **Motivation:**
-There is a pressing need for a tailored model that incorporates domain-specific features from the financial sector, particularly those relevant to cryptocurrency markets.
-Such a model would provide more accurate and actionable sentiment analysis, enabling investors to make better-informed decisions in these volatile markets.
+The highly volatile nature of cryptocurrency markets demands sentiment analysis models that go beyond generic NLP techniques.
+Traditional models often fail to capture the nuances of financial discourse, market sentiment shifts, and domain-specific jargon unique to crypto.
+By incorporating domain-specific features tailored to the cryptocurrency sector, a specialized model can provide deeper insights, more accurate sentiment predictions, and ultimately empower investors with data-driven strategies to navigate market fluctuations effectively.

 ---